Different Names of Gokhru

 Gokhru is more or less a pubescent annual herb with prostrate or decumbent primary branches which is up to 1.5 meters long radiating from the crown of the taproot.
-The roots of this plant are slender, cylindrical, somewhat fibrous, 10 to 15 centimetres long, light brown and faintly aromatic.
+The roots of Gokhru are slender, cylindrical, somewhat fibrous, 10 - 15 centimetres long, light brown and faintly aromatic.
 The leaves of this plant are opposite, paripinnate, up to 5.5 centimetres long, one of each pair usually smaller than the other.
-The leaflets are of 3 to 6 pairs and are 6 to 12 millimetres long, oblong to linear-oblong, with silky hairs on surfaces, apex mucronate, base rounded oblique and petioles are very short.
-Flowers of this Indian plant are pale-yellow to yellow in colour and are 0.7 to 2 centimetres in diameter.
-The leaves are opposed and solitary and the pedicels are 1.2 to 2 centimetres long, slender and hairy.
-The sepals are 6 millimetres long, lanceolate and acute and the petals are one centimetre long, oblong-obovate, claw short and hairy.
-The fruits of Gokhru are globose and possess 5 to 12 woody cocci, each with 2 pairs of hard, sharp, divaricate spines, with one pair longer than the other.
+The leaflets are of 3 - 6 pairs and are 6 - 12 millimetres long, oblong to linear-oblong, with silky hairs on surfaces, apex mucronate, base rounded oblique and petioles are very short.
+Flowers of this Indian plant are pale-yellow to yellow in colour and are 0.7 - 2 centimetres in diameter.
+The leaves are opposed and solitary and the pedicels are 1.2 - 2 centimetres long, slender and hairy.
+The sepals are 6 millimetres long, lanceolate and acute and the petals are 1centimetre long, oblong-obovate, claw short and hairy.
+The fruits of Gokhru are globose and possess 5 - 12 woody cocci, each with 2 pairs of hard, sharp, divaricate spines, with one pair longer than the other.
 There are several seeds in each coccus with transverse partitions between them.
-The fruits and flowers in this plant are available throughout the year.